May 10, 2021: The FDA expanded the emergency use authorization of the Pfizer-BioNTech COVID-19 Vaccine to include adolescents 12 through 15.

 FDA-authorized COVID-19 vaccines are being distributed for free by states and local communities.
 If you see vaccines for sale online, or if someone asks you for money to get a vaccine appointment, to put your name on a waiting list, or to get access to a vaccine, it is a scam.
 You do not need to pay to get a vaccine appointment or to be put on a waiting list.

-Does the COVID-19 vaccine work?
+Do the COVID-19 vaccines work?

 Do the COVID-19 vaccines work against the new variants?

-While each FDA-authorized COVID-19 vaccine is slightly different, available information suggests that the authorized vaccines remain effective in protecting the American public against currently circulating strains of COVID-19.
+The available information suggests that the authorized vaccines remain effective in protecting the American public against currently circulating strains of COVID-19.
 We are already talking with vaccine manufacturers about these new strains and how to quickly and safely make any changes that may be needed in the future.

 - Wearing a mask